grantmcconnaughey/Lintly/README.md

 ## Supported Continuous Integration platforms

 Lintly works out of the box with all of the CI platforms supported by [ci.py](https://github.com/grantmcconnaughey/ci.py#ci-services).
+To add support for new CI platforms create a PR to the ci.py repo.

 When using these Continuous Integration platforms the repository, pull request number, and commit SHA will be detected automatically.